Unsecured Creditor Control in Chapter 11

 In Chapter 11 bankruptcy, certain control rights are assigned to an official committee of unsecured creditors.
 This paper investigates the impact of the official committee on Chapter 11 outcomes using a novel dataset built from raw court documents that covers all cases from 2004-2014 with over $10 million in assets.
 We find that the existence of an official committee is associated with a 7-11% increase in the likelihood that the firm is acquired.
 It also leads to a reduction in the amount of time spent in bankruptcy, particularly for firms that end up acquired.
 In addition to the main results, we also find that membership composition matters and that certain influential creditors are associated with higher rates of reorganization when they are present on the official committee.

-We examine entrepreneurial activity following the adoption of modern-day fraudulent transfer laws in the U.S. These laws strengthen creditor rights by removing the burden of proof from creditors attempting to claw back funds that were transferred out of failing businesses.
-They are particularly important for entrepreneurs whose personal assets are often commingled with those of the venture.
-Using establishment-level data from the U.S. Census Bureau, we find significant declines in start-up entry, churning among new entrants, and closures of existing ventures after the passage of these laws.
-Our findings suggest that strengthening creditor rights can, in some circumstances, impede entrepreneurial activity and slow down the process of reallocating capital from failing to new businesses.
+We examine startup entry and exit activity following the staggered adoption of modern-day fraudulent transfer laws in the United States.
+These laws strengthen unsecured creditors’ rights and are particularly important for entrepreneurs whose personal assets commingle with the firm’s.
+Using administrative data from the U.S. Census Bureau, we document declines in startup entry, churning among entrants, and closures of existing firms after these laws pass.
+Firm financial data shows that entrepreneurs lower leverage by reducing unsecured credit.
+Our results suggest that excessive creditor rights can reduce entrepreneurs’ appetite for risk, thereby slowing down the extensive margin process of reallocating resources from failing to new businesses.

-Seizing Opportunities: How Weak Governance Facilitates Deal-making (with Ofer Eldar and Jillian P. Grennan)
+Customizing Governance to Attract Capital (with Ofer Eldar and Jillian P. Grennan)

-We examine whether and to what extent a corporation’s ability to waive the corporate opportunity doctrine, which is a critical element of a director’s duty of loyalty, shapes its ability to raise capital.
-We use the staggered adoption of state legislation from 2000 to 2015 that permits the waiver of the corporate opportunity doctrine to identify if this weaker form of governance can serve as a tool for attracting venture capital (VC) or private equity (PE) investment.
-We find that the ability to waive the corporate opportunity doctrine is associated with more deals, larger deal values, and more late-stage investments in entrepreneurial firms.
+We examine whether and to what extent a corporation’s ability to waive the corporate opportunity doctrine, which constrains directors from following conflicted interests, helps it to capital.
+We use the staggered adoption of state legislation to identify if this weaker form of governance can be a tool for attracting venture capital (VC) and private equity (PE) investment.
+We find that this ability to customize corporate governance is associated with more deals, larger deal values, and more late-stage investments.
 The capital is accompanied by more directorships for VC and PE investors and a thickening of those investors’ overall networks among firms in treated states.
-That weaker governance catalyzes such investment has important implications for our understanding of law and finance, the mentoring of entrepreneurs, and decision to remain private.

 WORKS IN PROGRESS